particle-iot/docs/src/content/troubleshooting/guides/build-tools-troubleshooting/device-flashing-errors.md

 ### Dim D7 (Gen 2)

-For Gen 2 devices (E Series, Electron, P1, Photon) if the blue D7 LED is on dimly and the status LED is off, the internal flash has been erased.
+For Gen 2 devices (E-Series, Electron, P1, Photon) if the blue D7 LED is on dimly and the status LED is off, the internal flash has been erased.

 If this occurs, it can only be repaired using SWD/JTAG.
 See the [SWD/JTAG guide](/reference/developer-tools/jtag/) for more information.